nwinzig/API-project/practice-ReadMe.md

 * Require proper authorization: Booking must belong to the current user or the Spot must belong to the current user
 * Request
-  * Method: DELETE
+  * Method: delete
-  * URL: /api/bookings/:bookingId
+  * URL: /booking/:bookingId
   * Body: none

 * Successful Response